Rob-Mundy/p4-weddingapp/README.md

   ![Home Page (unauthenticated)](/static/images/home_page_hero_and_signup_login.png)
   * A bold and clear tagline states to the user that the site offers "Wedding planning made easy".
-  * A succinct description of the site's core functionaily is detailed below; "Create guestlists, send RSVP invitations and view attendees via simple dashboards".
+  * A succinct description of the site's core functionaily is detailed below; "Create guest lists, send RSVP invitations and view attendees via simple dashboards".
   * An evocative hero image of a married couple appearing serene in a picturesque landscape is included to stir the emotions of the would-be site user.
   * Large buttons sit beneath the site description encouraging the user to Sign Up or Log In.

 * Home Page (authenticated)

   The first time authenticated user is presented with two sections:
-  * Empty Event Card - This section encourages the user to create their event, which will unlock the guestlist area:
+  * Empty Event Card - This section encourages the user to create their event, which will unlock the guest list area:
   ![Create event card](/static/images/new_user_create_event_card.png)
   * Empty event statistics card (Attendees) - This section details that the number of event guests created is currently 0, and advises that the user must "...create an event before adding guests".
   ![Event statistics card](/static/images/event_statistics_card_new_user_no_event.png)